Your money-making expert. Financial journalist, TV and radio personality.

 So if you think you can’t afford a holiday this year think again – with home swapping you can do it on a minimal budget.

-Once you’re signed up, you’ll be able to create a ‘listing’ on their website, which is basically an advertisement for your home that can include photos, maps and information about your local area.
+Once you’re signed up, you’ll be able to create a ‘listing’ on the agency website, which is basically an advertisement for your home that can include photos, maps and information about your local area.

 Make sure that your listing also includes the exact number of people who will be travelling in your exchange party, as well as the dates that you’re happy to go away.
 Other members can then see if their plans fit in with yours, and whether or not their home could accommodate the number of people in your party.

-Once you’ve created your listing it can be viewed by other members, and if they like the look of your home they’ll get in contact and suggest a swap.
+Once you’ve created your listing it can be viewed by other members.
+If they like the look of your home they might get in contact and suggest a swap.
 Likewise, you can browse through all the listings on the site and contact anyone whose home you’d like to go to.

 Yes.
 You don’t need to live in a ten-bedroom mansion for people to be attracted to your house.
 In fact you’d be surprised by just how much interest ‘normal’ houses receive, regardless of their size and location.

 Everyone is different and there’s a good chance that your home is just what someone’s looking for.

 No. Although swaps do usually happen simultaneously it’s completely up to you and your exchange partner to decide whether or not that suits you.

 If you do decide to swap at different times you’ll obviously need to be in a position to move out when your guests arrive, which isn’t a problem if you’ve got a second home.
 If, like most of us, you haven’t, then try to arrange a stay with friends or family.